Xilinx/inference-server/main/_sources/architecture.rst.txt

 The HTTP/REST and WebSocket functionality in the Server is provided using :github:`Drogon <drogonframework/drogon>`.
 We chose to use Drogon for our web framework for a few reasons:

-* Based on the benchmarks at `TechEmpower <https://github.com/TechEmpower/FrameworkBenchmarks/>`__, Drogon is high-performing (unlike CppCMS and Treefrog)
+* Based on the benchmarks at ':github:`<TechEmpower <TechEmpower/FrameworkBenchmarks/>`', Drogon is high-performing (unlike CppCMS and Treefrog)
 * It is more stable and active than Lithium, another high-performing framework (Lithium is newer)
 * Active on Github with versioned releases (unlike Pistache and Lithium)